 Perhaps one of the longest standing claims is that a high meal frequency will improve fat loss, spare muscle loss or have some other beneficial effect over a lower meal frequency.
-Today I’ll look at a review paper on the topic to see if they are true.
+But is this claim actually true?
+To examine the topic, I want to look at the following paper.

 Bellisle F et. al. Meal frequency and energy balance.
 Br J Nutr.
 (1997) 77 (Suppl 1):S57-70.

 Perhaps one of the longest standing dogmas in the weight loss and bodybuilding world is the absolute necessity of eating frequently for various reasons.
 Specific to weight loss, how many times have you heard something along the lines of “Eating 6 times per day stokes the metabolic fire.” or “You must eat 6 times per day to lose fat effectively.” or “Skipping even one meal per day will slow your metabolic rate and you’ll hoard fat.”
 Probably a lot

 Well, guess what.
 The idea is primarily based on awful observational studies and direct research (where meal frequency is varied within the context of an identical number of calories under controlled conditions) says that it’s all basically nonsense.